 According to the U.S. Travel Association, workers who start their careers in travel and tourism ultimately achieve higher wages compared to other industries such as healthcare, manufacturing and construction.
-Despite setbacks resulting from the pandemic, hospitality companies are ready for a huge comeback as more and more people are traveling again.
 Now is the time to join us!

 The Value of Tourism

-Baltimore’s tourism industry delivers a variety of economic and quality of life benefits, including:
+Baltimore’s tourism industry delivers a variety of economic and quality of life benefits.